Development

 Startup Flow

-flowchart TD A[cargo run] --> B[handle CLI flags] B -->|--list-projects| C[sync archive and print inventory] B -->|--refresh-prices| D[refresh embedded pricing snapshot] B -->|--generate-currency-json| L[generate embedded currency snapshot] B -->|no flag| M[load config.json and rates.json] M --> N[open archive.db] N --> O{archive has rows?} O -->|yes| P[load archive into Ingested] O -->|no| Q[import legacy ingest-cache if present] Q --> R[sync local tool sources] R --> S[append new ParsedCall and LimitSnapshot rows] S --> P P --> H{any calls or limits?} H -->|yes| I[DataSource::Live] H -->|no| J[DataSource::Sample] I --> K[render TUI] J --> K K --> T[background sync every 15 min and on r]
+flowchart TD A[cargo run] --> B[handle CLI flags] B -->|--list-projects| C[sync archive and print inventory] B -->|--refresh-prices| D[refresh embedded pricing books] B -->|--generate-currency-json| L[generate embedded currency snapshot] B -->|no flag| M[load config.json and exchange-rates.json] M --> N[open archive.db] N --> O{archive has rows?} O -->|yes| P[load archive into Ingested] O -->|no| Q[import legacy ingest-cache if present] Q --> R[sync local tool sources] R --> S[append new ParsedCall and LimitSnapshot rows] S --> P P --> H{any calls or limits?} H -->|yes| I[DataSource::Live] H -->|no| J[DataSource::Sample] I --> K[render TUI] J --> K K --> T[background sync every 15 min and on r]

 The durable archive lives at <config dir>/tokenuse/archive.db.
 If it already has rows, startup loads it immediately and queues an incremental background sync so the dashboard opens without reparsing every source.
 If the archive is empty, startup imports the legacy ~/.cache/tokenuse/ingest-cache.json snapshot when present, performs one synchronous source sync, then renders from the archive.
 If the archive cannot be opened or migrated, the app falls back to raw ingest::load() for that run.